1.1 The Local Government and Social Care Ombudsman (LGSCO) is committed to:

 Code of practice

-This Code of Practice defines how the Equality and Diversity Policy will be put into effect in the LGO’s everyday activities.
-It forms part of the conditions of service and all staff must abide by its content.
+This Code of Practice defines how the Equality and Diversity Policy will be put into effect in the LGSCO’s everyday activities.
+It forms part of the conditions of service and all employees must abide by its content.

 Recruitment and selection

-1.2 The arrangements for recruitment and selection are fully described in the LGO’s Recruitment Policy.
+2.2 The arrangements for recruitment and selection are fully described in the organisation's Recruitment Policy.

-1.4 The LGO will consider any possible indirectly discriminatory effect of its standard working practices, including the number of hours to be worked, the times at which these are to be worked and the place at which work is to be done, when considering requests for variations to these standard working practices and will refuse such requests only if management considers it has good reasons, unrelated to any protected characteristic, for doing so.
-The LGO will comply with its obligations in relation to statutory requests for contract variations.
+2.4 The organisation will consider any possible indirectly discriminatory effect of its standard working practices, including the number of hours to be worked, the times at which these are to be worked and the place at which work is to be done, when considering requests for variations to these standard working practices and will refuse such requests only if management considers it has good reasons, unrelated to any protected characteristic, for doing so.
+The organisation will comply with its obligations in relation to statutory requests for flexible working.

 Conditions of service